vijay-ss/Crops-Data-Ingestion/README.md

 ## Tools

 The tools used to complete this project are:
-- Python (pandas, numpy, profiler etc. see requirements.txt file)
+- Python (pandas, numpy, profiler, logging etc. see requirements.txt file)
 - Docker/Docker-Compose
 - Apache Airflow
 - Unix bash commands